Tom Pentefountas

-Tom Pentefountas was the Vice-Chairman of Broadcasting of the CRTC (Canadian Radio-television and Telecommunications Commission), having taken up this post on April 4, 2011 and resigning in November 2015 prior to the end of his five-year term.
+Tom Pentefountas was vice-chair of Broadcasting of the CRTC (Canadian Radio-television and Telecommunications Commission), having taken up the post on April 4, 2011 and resigning in November 2015, prior to the end of his five-year term.
 He served as President of the National Executive Committee of the political party Action démocratique du Québec from September 2007 to December 2008.

 Early life

 Pentefountas was born and raised in Montréal in the province of Québec.
 He is of Greek descent and is fluent in English, French, and Greek.

 Pentefountas holds a Bachelor of Laws from the University of Ottawa and a Bachelor of Arts (Honours) in Political Science with a minor in Philosophy from Concordia University, where he received the Jean H. Picard Award for Academic Excellence and Leadership and the Thomas H Moore Prize for Academic Excellence.
 He also earned a certificate in Entertainment Law from Osgoode Hall Law School of York University and a mini MBA from McGill Executive Institute.

 He is a member of the Quebec Bar Association.